eduardenoiu/NALABS/README.md

 # nalabs
 NALABS is a requirement quality checker for natural language requirements.
 It uses a set of bad smells to indicate problematic requirements.
-Developed by Kostadin Rajkovic and Eduard Paul Enoiu
+The tool was developed by Kostadin Rajkovic in collaboration with Eduard Paul Enoiu.

 # NALABS: Bad smells detector and complexity measurer for natural language requirements
 ![image](https://user-images.githubusercontent.com/7644735/145826101-d9ab2ed6-022c-4468-ae0a-7ef4880b05c1.png)